RealRobotics/rpi-kb/eduroam/eduroam.md

 ## Install NetworkManager

 1. You need to install network manager first.
-To do this, connect to your phone hotspot and once connected run the following commands:
+To do this, connect the Raspberry Pi to your phone hotspot (or teher to your phone using Bluetooth) and once connected run the following commands:

     ```bash
     sudo apt update